 By making a touchless gesture with a finger or hand, or any other object, the user can control electronic devices.
 Detection of gestures may be user-configurable or preconfigured by the maker.
 The system generates the depth maps of the body parts by measuring the Time of Flight (ToF) of the reflected photons from the object (hand) to perceive the gesticulation.

 If Apple decides to bring these advancements to the next generation of Macs, the user-friendly features, providing additional security and convenience to the users, can revolutionize the personal computer market once again.
 Hopefully, the complete product with these improvements will be available soon.
-Till then, we may expect further advancements in this area as Apple’s continuous and aggressive Research and Development always surprises us with their innovations.
+But, till then, we may expect further advancements in this area as Apple’s continuous and aggressive Research and Development always surprises us with their innovations.